sigasi/sigasi_insights/manual/libraries.md

 You get a `Set Library` context menu, with a number of options:

+* Select **Exclude from build** to exclude the file or folder from any library
+* Select **New Library...** to define a new library and map the file or folder to it
+* If one ore more folders are selected, the folder can be added to a library with the folder name(s)
 * Select the name of an existing library to map the file or folder to that library
-* Select **Exclude from build** to exclude the file or folder from any library
-* Select **New Library** to define a new library and map the file or folder to it

 When you map a file into a library, only that file is affected.
 However, when you map a folder into a library, then everything in that folder